-The series C shares were sold by HEMG, not Aspen.
+The Series C shares were sold by HEMG, not Aspen.

 On April 10, 2012, HEMG sold 400,000 shares of common stock of Aspen for \$200,000 to individuals who were not executive officers or directors of Aspen (the "April Agreement").
 In connection with the April Agreement, Aspen guaranteed that it would purchase 600,000 shares at \$0.50 per share within 90 days of the April Agreement and agreed to use its best efforts to purchase an additional 1,400,000 shares of common stock at \$0.50 per shares within 180 days from the date of the April Agreement.
-If HEMG and Mr. Spada meet their sales obligations under the April Agreement, Aspen agreed to allow HEMG and Mr. Spada to privately sell up to 500,000 shares privately which are subject to the lock-up agreement described above provided that the purchaser agreed to be bound by the terms of the lock-up.
+As of August 20, 2012, a group of predominately existing shareholders have purchased 306,000 shares of common stock at \$0.50 per share in lieu of the Public Company making the purchase.
+An additional \$15,000 received from investors is in escrow and is expected to be used to purchase shares from HEMG shortly, leaving a balance due of \$132,000.
+Provided that HEMG and Mr. Spada meet their obligations under the April Agreement, Aspen agreed to allow HEMG and Mr. Spada to privately sell up to 500,000 shares privately which are subject to the lock-up agreement described above provided that the purchaser agreed to be bound by the terms of the lock-up.
 Additionally, under the April Agreement, HEMG and Mr. Spada agreed not to commence any lawsuit, or cooperate in any lawsuit against Aspen, except in an action, claim or lawsuit which is brought against HEMG or Mr. Spada by Aspen in which case HEMG and Mr. Spada may assert any counterclaim or cross-claim against Aspen.
 Additionally, Aspen agreed to extend the due date on the \$772,793 receivable to September 30, 2014.
+See page 85 of this report.